Risks of Radiation

 Risk Comparisons

-The amount of radiation during a typical body CT scan (10 mSv) is about the same as the radiation we get every two years from background sources, and the presumed risk of getting a fatal cancer from this amount of radiation is about one in 2,000.
+The amount of radiation during a typical adult body CT scan (10 mSv) is about the same as the radiation we get every two years from background sources, and the presumed risk of getting a fatal cancer from this amount of radiation is about one in 2,000.
 The table and graph below put this risk in the context of other occurrences that are of similar magnitude.
-For example, a patient who never smoked is more than twice as likely to die from lung cancer as from a cancer caused by a typical CT scan.
+For example, a patient who has never smoked is more than twice as likely to die from lung cancer as from a cancer caused by a typical CT scan.

 Risk of Death from Common Occurrences